ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/session/querying/documentquery.markdown

 There were many changes to `DocumentQuery` regarding specific functionalities, we encourage you to read about them in their respective articles, but the biggest change that this particular article wants to address is the **default operator change**.

-In previous version of RavenDB there was a disprepancy between `Query` and `DocumentQuery` in regards to default operator.
+In previous version of RavenDB there was a discrepancy between `Query` and `DocumentQuery` in regards to default operator.
 The `Query` was using `AND` and `DocumentQuery` was using `OR`.
 Now both of those types of query are using the same operator which is `AND`.

 ## Example I